-So, you have just flashed your Raspbian Buster image to your SD-card.
+So, you have just flashed your Raspberry Pi OS image to your SD-card.
 Now, you need to make some basic configuration settings.

 This is typically done by entering

 which will give you a main and several sub menus to enter your display settings for your Pi.